 • if we can’t fit the working set into physical memory, the process will thrash, i.e., move entries in and out of cache. performance will suffer

-• optimal — replace the page that won’t be used for the longest
+• Optimal — replace the page that won’t be used for the longest.

-• tries to maximise page hits
+• Core idea is to maximise page hits.

-• FIFO — replace oldest page first
+• FIFO — replace the oldest page first.